webtorrent/instant.io/README.md

 ## Install

-If you just want to do file transfer on your site, or fetch/seed files over WebTorrent, then there's no need to run a copy of instant.io on your own server.
-Just use the WebTorrent script directly.
-You can learn more at https://webtorrent.io.
+instant.io is a completely static site, and is a demonstration of how little code is required to use WebTorrent.

-The client-side code that instant.io uses is [here](https://github.com/webtorrent/instant.io/blob/master/client/index.js).
+Almost all the client-side code that instant.io uses is [here](./client/index.js).

-### Run a copy of this site on your own server
+### Build

-To get a clone of https://instant.io running on your own server, follow these instructions.
+To build a copy of the https://instant.io front-end, follow these instructions.

-Get the code:

 ```
 git clone https://github.com/webtorrent/instant.io